The Croyke surname in England

 Early Notables of the Croyke family (pre 1700)

-Notable among the family at this time was Richard Croke (c.1489-1558), English classical scholar, tutor and agent of Henry VIII; Sir George Croke of Studley, eminent Judge under Charles I (reign 1625-1649); Sir John Croke (1553-1620), Speaker of the English House of Commons; Sir Henry Croke (1588-1660), an English landowner, office...
-Another 102 words (7 lines of text) are included under the topic Early Croyke Notables in all our PDF Extended History products and printed products wherever possible.
+Notable among the family at this time was Richard Croke (c.1489-1558), English classical scholar, tutor and agent of Henry VIII; Sir George Croke of Studley, eminent Judge under Charles I (reign 1625-1649); Sir John Croke (1553-1620), Speaker of the English House of Commons; Sir Henry Croke (1588-1660), an English landowner, office holder and politician who sat in the House of Commons between 1614 and 1629; Sir Robert Croke (c.1609-1680), an English lawyer and politician who sat in...
+Another 76 words (5 lines of text) are included under the topic Early Croyke Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Croyke family to Ireland